cmmarellano/cmmarellano/README.md

-# 👾 Henlo, its @carla
+Henlo, its @carla

-Mostly food, gaming, and travel ..plus memes
+50% - in stackoverflow,
+45% - overthinking why my code wont work,
+5%  - writing actual code and making it visually appealing

 My research interests are RS and GIS environmental applications 🤹‍♀️🌏